 Get more information about the HireNYC program.

-Through Opportunity M/W/DBE, NYCEDC helps minority, women-owned and disadvantaged business enterprises grow and overcome challenges that may make it more difficult to compete for contracts and work.
-The benefits of diversity are maximized when opportunity to participate is available to all.
+Through Opportunity M/W/DBE, NYCEDC helps minority, women-owned and disadvantaged business enterprises grow and overcome challenges that may make it harder to compete for contracts and work.
+The benefits of diversity increase when the opportunity to participate is available to all.
 However, many minority and women-owned businesses face obstacles including lack of access to capital markets, stereotypes that restrict opportunity, and limited access to the information and influential networks.
-These obstacles may prevent them from realizing their full potential.
+Such barriers may prevent them from realizing their full potential.

 - M/W/DBE Brochure